geekusa/combined-feature-classifier/README.md

 Seeing these results, the performance was much more in-line with what I would expect.
 Of course the incorrect classifications in this case would be false-positives but as that was all I had, I took it as a sign I was on the right course.

 It was interesting doing a comparison of how the Python workflow compared to that of Splunk.
 They contain essentially the same steps, but the order of operations moves around a bit.
 In Splunk though, all of the steps become a single search.
+The Splunk searches that were used to test, train, and apply can be [found here](https://github.com/geekusa/combined-feature-classifier/blob/master/SPLUNK_CONTENT/savedsearches.conf).

 ## Conclusion